-In order to address and resolve the identified deficiencies that aggregated to material weaknesses, management with oversight from the Company's Audit Committee is in the process of developing a detailed plan for remediation, which will include:
+In order to address and resolve the material weaknesses, management, with oversight from the Company's Audit Committee, has developed a detailed plan for remediation, which includes:

-- Evaluating skill set gaps and hiring additional accounting, financial reporting, and compliance personnel (including internal and external resources), as needed, with relevant public company accounting and financial reporting experience to develop and implement additional policies, procedures, and controls; - Providing ongoing training for key personnel responsible for internal control over financial reporting; - Enhancing or designing and implementing a comprehensive and continuous risk assessment process that identifies and assesses risks of material misstatement across the entity and helps ensure that related internal controls are properly designed and in place to respond to those risks in the Company's financial statements and financial reporting; - Enhancing or designing and implementing controls over the completeness and accuracy of information used in financial reporting; and - Enhancing or designing and implementing process-level controls and effective general information technology controls relevant to all of the Company's financial reporting processes.
+- Evaluating skill set gaps and hiring additional accounting, financial reporting, and compliance personnel (including internal and external resources), as needed, with relevant public company accounting and financial reporting experience to develop and implement additional policies, procedures, and controls; - · Providing ongoing training for key personnel responsible for internal control over financial reporting; - Enhancing or designing and implementing a comprehensive and continuous risk assessment process that identifies and assesses risks of material misstatement across the entity and helps ensure that related internal controls are properly designed and in place to respond to those risks in the Company's financial statements and financial reporting; - · Enhancing or designing and implementing controls over the completeness and accuracy of information used in financial reporting; and, - Enhancing or designing and implementing process-level controls and effective general information technology controls relevant to all of the Company's financial reporting processes.

 The Company is committed to remediating the material weaknesses and is making progress in that effort.
 The actions the Company is taking are subject to ongoing senior management review, as well as oversight from the Company's Audit Committee.
 When fully implemented and operational, the Company believes the measures described above will remediate the underlying causes of the control deficiencies that gave rise to the material weaknesses and strengthen the Company's internal control over financial reporting.
-These remediation efforts are in process as of the fiscal quarter ending December 31, 2022.
+These remediation efforts are in process as of the fiscal quarter ended March 31, 2024.
 The Company will not be able to fully remediate these material weaknesses until these steps have been completed and have been operating effectively for a sufficient period of time.
 The Company may also identify additional measures that may be required to remediate the material weaknesses in the Company's internal control over financial reporting, necessitating further action.